Last updated on February 23, 2022

 You’ll learn how LTCs can lower costs by using on-site medication collection or mailback options for unused pharmaceuticals, including HWPs.
 Many facilities may realize significant cost savings.
 For example:

-- Labor costs: LTCs utilizing on-site pharmaceutical collection receptacles could save as much as $10,000 annually, per community, in salary expenses for the time it takes two RNs to prepare medications for disposal via a multi-step process, as opposed to the simple solution of placing medication wastes into a collection receptacle.
+- Labor costs: LTCs utilizing on-site pharmaceutical collection receptacles could save over $10,000 annually, per community, in salary expenses for the time it takes two RNs to prepare medications for disposal via a multi-step process, as opposed to the simple solution of placing medication wastes into a collection receptacle.

-- Disposal costs: Communities utilizing drug disposal receptacles or mailback packages could potentially realize a savings of nearly $12,000 annually, per community, by consolidating all their medication disposal options into a single solution.
+- Disposal costs: Communities utilizing drug disposal receptacles or mailback packages could potentially realize a savings of over $12,000 annually, per community, by consolidating all their medication disposal options into a single solution.

 Would your facility like to reduce costs without cutting staff or patient services?
 Download our white paper to learn how Sharps Compliance can help you manage your pharmaceutical waste disposal.